 WELL, I’m no saint so I have my frail days too when I fall for mixtures of fryums.
 Last month onwards I thought it was actually great if I just make a mixture of crisp popped rice, Haldiram’s potato sev or some local women group’s cornflake chivda, Café Central’s ragi wafers…toss, toss and store the crispy mix to be eaten in handfuls at teatime!
 Teatime is not meal-time and I found myself polishing up the light “choora” mix like a meal because it was so tasty.
 Next thing I knew I was burping acid reflux and belching…goodbye teatime choora break, it’s over and everybody wants to know why I’m not “making” it anymore!

-I can be good too and these days I find I’ve eliminated all readymade cereals from my life — the market is flooded with cereal boxes and packets, boasting of the virtues of plain cornflakes, now one may buy even wheat, millet flakes of ragi and jowar…there’s superior muesli of various fame and even more superior granola, all well dried crunchies (sometimes with a nitrogenous aroma around them if industrially packed) with such tantalizing ingredients as cranberries, blueberries, almonds of course and never mind if they’re sliced almonds (no more than six whole almonds in a pack costing 200 to400 something).
+I can be good too and these days I find I’ve eliminated all readymade cereals from my life — the market is flooded with cereal boxes and packets, boasting of the virtues of plain cornflakes, now one may buy even wheat, millet flakes of ragi and jowar…there’s superior muesli of various fame and even more superior granola, all well dried crunchies (sometimes with a nitrogenous aroma around them if industrially packed) with such tantalizing ingredients as cranberries, blueberries, almonds of course and never mind if they’re sliced almonds (no more than six whole almonds in a pack costing 200 to

 The long and short of it I’ve said goodbye to all that and settled for Goa’s wonderful red rice fov (or parched rice) for a breakfast special.
 Get good fov or parched rice of organically cultivated red rice from one of the local pre-monsoon food markets, store it air tight.
 When hungry remove a hand full or two into a bowl, rinse once and soak for a wee while, drain and put the softened mass in a bowl.
 Add in milk of choice — caju or almond or soy or even pasteurized dairy — a tablespoon of nuts (be it peanuts), sunflower or other seeds, golden or black, maybe a chopped fig, apricot, prune…pinch of cardamom powder or cinnamon powder….teaspoon of wild honey.
 Let it soak some more if you wish or just stir and relish an all-time deliciously economically breakfast, tea-time or dinner or anytime snack.